lubeda/EsphoMaTrix/README.md

 - 2023.2.0 removed awtrix icon `awtrixid` support
 - 2023.3.5 removed automatic scaling of images and animations
 - 2023.3.5 added status,display_on,display_off as default service => remove these from your yaml
-- 2023.3.5 breaking: added indicator_on/off as default service => remove these from your yaml
+- 2023.3.5 added indicator_on/off as default services => remove these from your yaml
+- 2023.3.5 added *_color as default services => remove these from your yaml
+- 2023.3.5 added gauge_percent/gauge_off as default services => remove these from your yaml

 ## Usage
 The integration works with the Home Assistant api so, after boot of the device, it takes a few seconds until the service calls start working.